 When you change your trays, it serves the same purpose as when you get the wires of your braces tightened with traditional braces treatment.
 As your teeth adapt to their new position, it's time to get them started moving on to the next position in your orthodontic treatment plan.

 But if you want dental aligners, the process is a bit different than traditional braces.
 Clear aligners are also considerably cheaper than Invisalign and traditional braces.
+Read more about how much braces cost a month.

 Typically, the first step is to complete an online assessment to see if you're eligible for getting teeth aligned this way.
 Then you: